I7-Examples/When-in-Rome-1/docs/source.txt

 Report the girl trying inserting something into something when the maximum action stack depth is greater than 0:
 	say "[The person asked] puts [the noun] inside." instead.

-After printing the name of the girl (called the target human):
+After printing the name of the girl:
-	if the target human is the person asked begin;
+	if the girl is the person asked begin;
-		make the target human proper;
+		now the girl is proper-named;
-		now the target human is previously implicated;
+		now the girl is previously implicated;
 	end if.

 To say continue: